thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 air-quality-widget-1:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-1-pe.png
-        title: 'Enter the edit mode of your dashboard, and click the "+ Add widget" button;'
+        title: 'Enter the dashboard editing mode, and click the "+ Add widget" button;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-2-pe.png
-        title: 'Navigate to the "Charts" widgets bundle and select the "Line chart" widget;'
+        title: 'Select the "Line chart" widget of the "Charts" widgets bundle;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-3-pe.png
         title: 'Use the widget&#39;s time window.
-Select "Relative" and set "Current day" as the time interval.
-Set the value "Average" as the aggregation method and the grouping interval to "1 hour".
+In the time window settings, select "Relative" and set "Current day" as the time interval.
+Leave the aggregation function as "Average" and set the grouping interval to 1 hour.
 Then, click "Update;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-4-pe.png
-        title: 'Now, specify "Selected entity" alias as the data source.
+        title: 'Now, specify "Selected entity" alias as the datasource.
 Add "co2" as the data key, and set its label and units.
-Then, click the gear icon to configure the "co2" data key settings;'
+Then, click the "gear" icon to configure the "co2" data key settings;'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-5-pe.png
         title: 'Turn on the "Smooth line" option to make the chart line appear smoother.
 Click "Save";'